Hiring A Caregiver Isn’t All or Nothing

 In addition to companion care, a private caregiver can also help your loved one with light housework, meal preparation, medication reminders, and any care needs that might arise while they are on the job.
 Caregivers can help with personal care, such as dressing, or bathing, while also encouraging and assisting with mobility, promoting overall fitness and helping to prevent deadly infections, like pneumonia.

-Whether just twice a week, four hours everyday, or full-time, having a caregiver provide more care for your loved one will provide you with more peace of mind and your loved one with more comfort.
+Whether just twice a week, four hours everyday, or around the clock care, having a caregiver provide more care for your loved one will provide you with more peace of mind and your loved one with more comfort.
 Providing loved ones with care at home has also been shown to have better health outcomes for those living with chronic illnesses such as COPD, diabetes, or pneumonia.

 Transportation And Regular Care At Home